 For example, many investors will turn to gold during times of economic uncertainties.
 This has become evident in virtually every global recession to date.
 This is because investors are scared to hold on to stocks and shares when the markets are bearish, so they instead look to purchase safe-haven assets like gold.

 Then, when the time is right, said investors will sell their gold positions and re-enter the stock markets at a more favourable price.
 Nevertheless, we should note that there are many ways to value gold – for example, per gram or ounce.
 However, the global standard is to price it per ounce, in US dollars.
 As such, the remainder of this guide will discuss gold price levels in this manner.

 Gold Prices – How Does it Work?

 Before you take the plunge by investing in gold in the UK, it is crucial that you have an understanding of how the value of your investment will change over time.
 This is because there is a lot more to think about in comparison to other assets.
-For example, the value of stocks increases when the company in question performs well.

 Similarly, an ETF that tracks real estate would increase when the respective housing market appreciates.
 In some ways, this is a fairly simple concept.
 However, in the case of gold, the underlying fundamentals are based purely on demand and supply.
 With this in mind, you need to know some of the reasons why gold might increase or decrease in demand.